 Demand for organic solvent has been continuously growing in the global market on account of its increasing application across various end-use industries.
 However, growing environmental issues, coupled with volatile nature of key raw material prices, are expected to remain a key challenge for industry participants.
 In order to reduce these effects, the industry has shifted its focus towards developing bio-based solvents, which are environmentally friendly.
 In the quest to achieve sustainability, leading solvent manufacturers have been collaborating with top biotechnology firms to manufacture green and bio-based solvents.

-The overall solvent market on the basis of its action is segmented in five products namely hydrocarbons, alcohols, esters, ketones, chlorinated and others such as soy oil, glycols etc. Alcohol emerged as the leading product segment and accounted for over one fourth of the total market volume.
-Alcohol based solvents, along with being the largest product segment is also expected to be one of the fastest growing solvent from 2014 to 2020.
-Emergence of soy oil and glycol based solvents is expected to hold immense opportunities in the market space for major participants.
+The overall solvent market on the basis of product is segmented into hydrocarbons, alcohols, esters, ketones, chlorinated, and others such as soy oil and glycols.
+Alcohol emerged as the leading product segment in the market and accounted for over one-fourth of the total volume.
+It is also expected to emerge as one of the fastest growing segments over the forecast period.
+Emergence of soy oil and glycol-based solvents is expected to hold immense opportunities in the market space for major participants.

-Printing inks, paints and coatings, pharmaceuticals, adhesives & cosmetics are four application segments that are segmented in this report.
-Paints and coatings emerged as the leading application segment and accounted for over 60% of total market volume in 2013.
-Growth of construction activities in emerging markets of China, India and Brazil is expected to spur growth for solvents in paints and coatings.
-Bio based solvents are used in paints and coatings to dissolve binders and colors and provide a consistency.
-Paint and coating along with being the largest market is also expected to be the fastest growing application market for solvent over the next six years.
+Based on the application, the market is segment into printing inks, paints and coatings, pharmaceuticals, and adhesives and cosmetics.
+Paints and coatings emerged as the leading application segment and accounted for over 60.0% of total volume in 2014.
+Increasing construction activities in emerging countries such as China, India, and Brazil are expected to spur growth of the paints and coatings application segment.
+Bio-based solvents are used in paints and coatings to dissolve binders and colors and provide consistency.
+The paints and coatings segment is expected to emerge as the fastest growing segment over the forecast period.